-The ISBI had total investment commitments of \$686 million at the end of fiscal year 2017.
-The ISBI's real estate and private equity investment portfolios consist of passive interests in limited partnerships.
-The ISBI had outstanding commitments to these limited partnerships of approximately \$658 million as of June 30, 2017.
-Also, at the end of fiscal year 2017, the ISBI had no outstanding commitments to separate real estate accounts.
-At the end of fiscal year 2017, the ISBI had an outstanding amount of \$28 million committed to real assets.
+The ISBI had total investment commitments of \$2.1 billion at the end of fiscal year 2018.
+The ISBI's real estate, private equity, infrastructure and opportunistic debt investment portfolios consist of passive interests in limited partnerships.
+At the end of fiscal year 2018, the ISBI had no outstanding commitments to separate real estate accounts within the real estate and private equity investment portfolios.
 The ISBI would fund outstanding commitments by utilizing available cash and then selling liquid securities in the portfolio as necessary.